October 2, 2013

 When the pain is quite severe, the decision may be made to immediately enter surgery and remove the appendix.
 Even a short delay can result in a life threatening rupture, which releases toxic bacteria and their products into the abdominal cavity.
 This practice saves many lives, but does lead to many unnecessary surgical procedures each year.

-According to WebMD.com, for treatment of appendicitis usually used surgical procedure named appendectomy, which require a special diet plan after it, and proper home care.
+According to WebMD.com, for the treatment of appendicitis usually used surgical procedure named appendectomy, which require a special diet plan after it, and proper home care.
+Never use antibiotics with alcohol if you have appendicitis.

 October 25, 2013

 There are many people in the United States that enjoy drinking on antibiotics frequently.
 Some have a substance addiction and find it difficult to go very long without taking a drink.
-When people used to taking alcohol are prescribed antibiotics, many might wonder whether one can take antibiotics and drinking alcohol at the same time.
+When people used to taking alcohol are prescribed antibiotics, many might wonder whether one can take antibiotics & drinking alcohol at the same time.
 This article will explore this issue in some detail.

-Any time you combine two substances, there exists the possibility for what are known as “drug-drug interactions.”
+Any time you combine two substances, there exists the possibility for what is known as “drug-drug interactions.”
 There are many reasons for this.
 A common one is that both substances are metabolized by the same pathway.
 If you use one of these pathways excessively, then the body will have a hard time breaking down each substance.
 They will accumulate in the body, potentially causing excessive side effects.
 In some cases, the drugs could actually indirectly or directly affect each other, compromising efficacy.
-For these reasons drug companies are required to perform comprehensive testing when certain commonly used products are used concomitantly.
+For these reasons drug companies are required to perform comprehensive testing, when certain commonly used products are used concomitantly.